-Puma VCT 13 plc seeks to achieve its overall investment objective (of proactively managing the assets of the fund with an emphasis on realising gains in the medium term) to maximise distributions from capital gains and income generated from the Company's assets.
-It intends to do so while maintaining its qualifying status as a VCT, by pursuing the following Investment Policy:
+Puma Alpha VCT plc seeks to achieve its overall investment objective (of proactively managing the assets of the fund with an emphasis on realising gains in the medium term) to maximise distributions from capital gains and income generated from the Company's assets.
+It intends to do so whilst maintaining its qualifying status as a VCT, by pursuing the following Investment Policy:

 The Company may invest in a mix of qualifying and non-qualifying assets.
 The qualifying investments may be quoted on AIM or a similar market or be unquoted companies.
-The Company may invest in a diversified portfolio of growth-orientated qualifying companies that seek to raise new capital on flotation or by way of a secondary issue.
-The Company has the ability to structure deals to invest in private companies with an asset-backed focus to reduce potential capital loss.
+The Company may invest in a diversified portfolio of growth orientated qualifying companies which seek to raise new capital on flotation or by way of a secondary issue.
+The Company will target investments in unquoted companies with a strong and experienced management team, a proposition that is commercially validated through sales volume, a clear and comprehensive plan for growth, and operating in a well-defined market niche with proven market fit.
 The Company had to have in excess of 80% of its assets invested in qualifying investments as defined for VCT purposes by 28 February 2023.

-The portfolio of non-qualifying investments will be managed with the intention of generating a positive return.
+The portfolio of non-qualifying investments will be managed with the intention of ensuring the Company has sufficient liquidity to invest in Qualifying Investments as and when opportunities arise.
 Subject to the Board and Investment Manager's view from time to time of desirable asset allocation, it will comprise quoted and unquoted investments (direct or indirect) in cash or cash equivalents, secured loans, bonds, equities, vehicles investing in property and funds of funds or on cash deposit.

-A full text of the Company's investment policy can be found within the Company's prospectus at www.pumainvestments.co.uk
+A full text of the Company's investment policy can be found within the Company's prospectus at www.pumainvestments.co.uk.

-Principal risks and uncertainties
+Principal Risks and Uncertainties

-The Board has carried out a robust assessment of the Company's emerging and principal risks, including those that might threaten the Company's business model, future performance, solvency or liquidity and reputation.
-The Board receives regular reports from the Investment Manager and uses this information, along with its own knowledge and experience, to identify any emerging risks, so that appropriate procedures can be put in place to manage or mitigate such risks.
+The Board have carried out a robust assessment of the Company's emerging and principal risks, including those that might threaten the Company's business model, future performance, solvency or liquidity and reputation.
+The Board receives regular reports from the Investment Manager and uses this information along with their own knowledge and experience to identify any emerging risks, so that appropriate procedures can be put in place to manage or mitigate such risks.

 The principal risks facing the Company relate to its investment activities, specifically market price risk, as well as interest rate risk, credit risk and liquidity risk.
 An explanation of these risks and how they are managed is contained in note 14 to the financial statements.
-Additional risks faced by the Company are listed below.
+Additional risks faced by the Company are as follows:

-Market conditions
+Market Conditions

-There is a risk that geopolitical and economic events can impact the prospects of some of the Company's investments.
-The Investment Manager maintains close contact with all investee companies, to endeavour to mitigate the risk as far as possible.
-Further details of the investments are set out in the Investment Manager's Report from pages 6 to 61.
+There is a risk that geo-political and economic events, can have an impact on the prospects of certain of the Company's investments.
+The Investment Manager maintains close contact with all investee companies to endeavour to mitigate the risk as far as possible.
+Further details of the investments are set out in the Investment Manager's Report on pages 6 to 49.

-Investment risk
+Investment Risk

-Inappropriate stock selection leading to underperformance in absolute and relative terms is a risk that the Investment Manager and the Board mitigate by reviewing performance throughout the year and formally at Board meetings.
-There is also a regular review by the Board of the investment mandate and long-term investment strategy, and monitoring of whether the Company should change its investment strategy.
+Inappropriate stock selection leading to underperformance in absolute and relative terms is a risk which the Investment Manager and the Board mitigate by reviewing performance throughout the year and formally at Board meetings.
+There is also a regular review by the Board of the investment mandate and long-term investment strategy and monitoring of whether the Company should change its investment strategy.

-Regulatory risk
+Regulatory Risk